 Since then Manatū Taonga, Ministry for Culture and Heritage (MCH) staff have been working with Ngā Pātaka Kōrero Auckland Libraries Principal Oral Historian, Sue Berman to develop resources for people at home to collect oral histories using the technologies they had to hand.

-‘Jack’s Story’ is the first in a series of podcasts based on these oral histories and was published on 24 August 2020.
-This was a special release for Pride 2020.
-The ten episode podcast series ‘Kei Roto i te Miru: Inside the Bubble’ will be launched on 25th March 2021.
+'Jack’s Story’ is a special release in a series of podcasts based on these oral histories and was published on 24 August 2020.
+This bonus episode was released for Pride 2020.

 Resources referred to in this podcast: